 The continuous hinge is often referred to as the ‘Piano hinge’.
-This is because continuous hinges are used to attach the lid of a piano in order to ensure proper function of the lid while protecting the delicate parts of the piano.
+This is because continuous hinges are used to attach the lid of a piano to ensure the proper function of the lid while protecting the delicate parts of the piano.

-These hinges are also used on commercial doors, barn or shed doors and other uses that are subject to heavy use which can result in extreme wear and tear.
-For us here in Quick Key Locksmith and Security, the continues hinge has been a great success, we keep many sizes and brands in stock and install them on a weekly base.
+These hinges are also used on commercial doors, barn, or shed doors and other uses that are subject to heavy use which can result in extreme wear and tear.
+For us here in Quick Key Locksmith and Security, the continuous hinge has been a great success, we keep many sizes and brands in stock and install them on a weekly base.

 Top Smart Home Security Features for 2023